AI3 (AI3) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 AI3 Historical Price

-According to the latest data gathered on AI3 live price page, the current price of AI3 is 0.03109USD.
+According to the latest data gathered on AI3 live price page, the current price of AI3 is 0.03003USD.
 The circulating supply of AI3(AI3) is

 In the past 24 hours, AI3 has shown a price movement of